What is the Float of a Stock? Find, Calculate & Trade Float.

 What is the Short Float?

 Short float is the percentage of a stock’s market float that is shorted.
 When somebody shorts a stock, she borrows the shares from a broker or platform.
-The borrower is betting she can make enough money from short-selling the stock to pay the broker and make a profit.
+The borrower is betting she can make enough money from short-selling the stock to pay the broker and profit.

 Do Shorts Increase the Float of a Stock?

 The market float is the number of shares trading.
 The free float is the number of shares in private hands.
 Shorts cannot increase the number of shares trading.
-However, a high short-interest ratio can convince some people to sell shares and increase the market float.
+However, a high short-interest ratio can convince some to sell shares and increase the market float.

 Warren Buffett’s Float